quixio/quix-docs/docs/cli/cli-quickstart.md

 ```
 quix local pipeline update
 ```

+This command updates the deployment configuration of your pipeline based on the default configuration of your applications.

 Now, view your `quix.yaml` file again to see how the applications have been added: